TheGitSlender/3D-Scene-Segmentator/README.md

 For windows installation, I manually picked and installed the dependencies needed (pip libraries and git repos).
 Make sure the python torch and cuda versions are correct and compatible before running. (python==3.8.19, torch==2.2.0+cu121, cuda_version=v12.5)

+In streamlit_app.py, line 5, make sure to change the directory to your own working directory for a clean local deployment.